lacyyy/csgo-scripts-and-configs/README.md

 Here are some useful scripts and configs, mainly for Bump Mine practice.
 I've also added scripts I used for reverse engineering CS:GO's game mechanics, but they are not explained or ready-to-use.

-Some files in here are work-in-progress and I will publish updated versions here.
+I will publish updated versions here.
 Check the [change log](https://github.com/lacyyy/csgo-scripts-and-configs/commits/main) for recent changes to the files.

 ## ***"Will I get banned for using this?"***
 No!
 These scripts only work in your offline server and they don't get you VAC banned or anything!
 However, if you join official servers after using "**.nut**" scripts locally, you can get kicked.
 Restart the game to not get kicked again.